wdziwinska/Flashcards_.NET/README.md

 # Flashcards_.NET

-Application allows learn 6 languages by flashcards.
+Application allows the user to learn 6 languages by using flashcards

-At the beginning user must choose one primary language and language to learn by check one checkbox from first language and one checkbox from second language.
-Choosing the same languages is impossible.
+At the beginning the user has to choose first language and second language to learn, by checking one of the checkboxes from first list, and one from the second list.
+Choosing the same language in both lists is impossible.

 <img src="https://user-images.githubusercontent.com/55066543/152377204-fefdb68b-6036-4e9f-83e0-8be664095546.png" width="400" height="432" >